openfheorg/openfhe-boolean-circuit-evaluator/README.md

 `TB_multipliers` runs the single `mult_32x32.txt` test case.

 `TB_crypto` runs the `md5.txt` and `sha-256.txt` test cases.
 Note
+these take a long time to run typically.

+`TB_aes` runs the `AES-expanded.txt` and `AES-non-expanded.txt` test
+cases.
+Note these take a VERY long time to run typically.

-that while other crypto curciuts are in the `examples/old_bristol_ckts/crypto` directory, we do not have test vectors for any of them, so we did not build any test bench programs.
+Note that while other crypto curciuts are in the `examples/old_bristol_ckts/crypto` directory, we currently do not have test vectors for any of them, so we did not build any test bench programs.

 We suggest that for these larger cases, you run on a multicore machine with at least 8 GB ram.
 The encrypted circuit evaluator will evaluate excrypted gates in parallel, up to the number of OMP threads specified through the environment variable (the default is usually the number of cpus on the system).

 Also note that the current netlist generator is not very efficient, so that large circuits such as the crypto circuits take a very long time to set up.
-This is something on the list to optimize.
+This is something on the list of things to optimize.

 Acknowledgements:
 -----------------